 When it comes to natural beauty and great outdoor destinations, few states can compare to Colorado.
 From the stunning vistas of Rocky Mountain National Park to the rocky spires of Garden of the Gods and the breathtaking views along the San Juan Skyway Scenic Byway, there is much to see and do there.
-One of the best ways to experience these settings is to spend a night camping under the stars, so if you need help choosing a spot, here are our favorite places to pitch a tent in the state of Colorado.
+One of the best ways to experience these settings is to spend a night camping under the stars, and if you need help choosing a spot to pitch your tent, we're here to help.
+These are our favorite places to go camping when we're in the state of Colorado.

 01 of 07

-And if you need to head to town for supplies, it's not far from Aspen to collect what you need.
+And if you need to head to town for supplies, the campsites are close enough to Aspen to make a food run an easy prospect.

 02 of 07

 Pinyon Flats Campground

 For a very different camping experience travel to the Great Sand Dunes National Park.
 This is a destination that resembles the Sahara more than the Rocky Mountains, with towering dunes taking the place of snowcapped peaks.
 Pinyon Flats is the best place to camp inside this amazing setting and provides access to nearby hiking trails that cross through the 700-foot waves of sand.
 It's even possible to go sandboarding here, creating a unique experience that can't be replicated in too many other places.

 Located not far from Crested Butte, the Oh Be Joyful campsite doesn't just have a great name, but a fantastic location too.
 It serves as a gateway into the Ragged Wilderness, which is a 65,000-acre national forest that ranges in altitude from 7,000 to 13,000 feet.
 In addition to offering wonderful views of the towering mountains, campers can hike, fish, or mountain bike in the area, and also drop by Crested Butte itself to partake of its excellent restaurants, pubs, and all-around mountain town charm.